 Step 2: Clean the body of the channel

-Using the trowel, remove any leaves and small twigs that may have made their way inside and place them in the bucket.
-All this can go in the compost later.
+Using the trowel, remove any leaves and small twigs that have found their way inside and place them in the bucket.
+All of this can go into the compost later.

 Then, go to work with your trusty brush and dustpan to get rid of finer dust and debris.